TritonDataCenter/rfd/rfd/0067/README.md

       cope with the zones/usbkey dataset not yet existing (that comes later when smartdc/init runs headnode.sh for the first time on this server).
     - builds on or after 20170830 (release-20170831)
+- sdc-vmapi.git
+    - ZAPI-800 Update provision workflow to not assume a single headnode

 In CR: